 If most Japanese themselves don’t know much about this famous institution except by hearsay, it’s because to acquire even a working knowledge, much less expertise on the subject, means a prohibitive outlay of time and expense.
-Imagine you’re a Japanese male travel writer or novelist, the sort who might develop an obsession with mixed onsen.
-There is in fact a lineage of Japanese literati onsen fanatics the Nobelist Yasunari Kawabata for one.
+Imagine you’re a Japanese male travel writer or novelist, the sort who might develop a fascination with the mixed onsen.
+There is in fact a lineage of Japanese literati onsen fanatics, the Nobelist Yasunari Kawabata for one.
 (I’m not suggesting Japanese female writers can’t be equally interested—I wish more were—only that for reasons which will become clear later on, it’s less likely.)
 You have come up with the idea of visiting as many mixed onsens as possible over a year and write a book about it.
-As a native, you’ll have a far easier time arranging your itinerary than a foreigner would, yet it still requires considerable ingenuity of planning.
+As a native, you’ll have a far easier time arranging your itinerary than a foreigner would, of course, yet it still requires considerable ingenuity in planning.

 We set off for the Kashiwaya Onsen at Bessho onsen village, a lovely mountain town in Nagano Prefecture, requiring a couple hours on the bullet train from Tokyo and transfer to a more leisurely train to Bessho.
 Thrown off, however, by the town map, which confusingly listed some hot springs in Japanese characters and others in Romanized script, we ended up at the wrong onsen without realizing it, finding ourselves in sex-segregated indoor baths after emerging from our separate changing rooms.
 I could have sworn the website indicated the existence of outdoor baths, at least one of which was mixed.
 I made what use of the tiny pool I could, which was scarcely able to accommodate three other males present and myself.
 On our way out, I asked the lady at the entrance about it.
 She pointed to the establishment next door.

-Taking no more chances on this village, we headed straight for the northern tip of Honshu, Aomori Prefecture.
-It boasted two famous dedicated mixed-sex hot springs, each within one or two hours of Aomori City: the huge indoor Sukayu Onsen and the Aoni or “Lamp” Onsen, which rejected electrical lighting for traditional oil lamps.
+Taking no more chances on this village, we headed straight for the northern tip of Honshu, Aomori Prefecture, which boasted two famous dedicated mixed-sex hot springs, each within one or two hours of Aomori City: the huge indoor Sukayu Onsen and the Aoni or “Lamp” Onsen (rejecting electrical lighting for traditional oil lamps).
 Since it was already late afternoon, we opted to go back to Tokyo and return to the region the next morning, to do one in the daytime and the other in the evening.
 What we should have done, it turned out, was head straight up north to find a hotel in Aomori.
 For by the time we got to Aomori City by noon the next day, the last bus of the day had already left for the Sukayu Onsen and the last train had left for the Aoni Onsen.
 Our one consolation was that we had purchased a Japan Rail Pass for unlimited riding and some nice sightseeing as we ricocheted back and forth around northern Honshu.

 To get to which we boarded the same bus, which dropped us off at a visitor’s center with a diorama display of the area’s volcanoes, before being picked up by a shuttle operated by the onsen.
 It was still morning and the arriving bus disgorged a large group of patrons who had spent the night, half of whom were female.
 Upon arriving, we discovered that the “six mixed outdoor baths” promised on the website turned out to be only one; there was one other outdoor bath for women and several segregated indoor baths.

 The layout of the mixed outdoor bath was interesting and requires some expounding, as its theatrical features bore more than passing resemblance to the traditional Japanese dramatic stage.
 While not terribly large, it was big enough to accommodate perhaps fifty or more bathers under crowded conditions.
-To access the pool, visitors walked along a path at the water’s edge, which conveniently allowed them to take in whatever crowd was in the water before deciding to take the plunge.
-At the end of the path was a changing-room hut.
+To access the pool, visitors walked along a path at the water’s edge, which conveniently allowed them to take in whatever crowd happened to be in the water before deciding to take the plunge.
+At the end of the path was a small hut with segregated changing rooms.
 The male changing room openly disgorged the men, holding a hand towel over their privates as they dipped into the water in full view of visitors along the path.
 The female changing room fed the women into the pool from around the side, enabling them to enter already submerged in the water through an arbor-like structure.
-This structure uncannily resembled the gallery entrance to the stage known as the hashigakari or “bridgeway” in the Noh theater.
+I realized that this structure uncannily resembled the gallery entrance to the stage known as the hashigakari or “bridgeway” in the Noh theater.

 At first glance, Kabuki rather than Noh might come to mind when confronted with the layout of this bath, since any woman emerging into the pool, if crowded, would be surrounded by bathers on all sides as she made her way to the stage, much like the catwalk-like bridge in the Kabuki theater known as the hanamichi or “flower path” cutting directly across the auditorium to the stage, with the audience arrayed on both sides for a close-up view of the performer proceeding along it.
 The gallery entrance in the Noh theater, on the other hand, joins the stage along the side of the auditorium, at greater remove from the audience (figures 1 and 2).